Doctorate of Education

 - Design and conduct independent and collaborative research

 - Demonstrate effective and inclusive written and oral communication skills

-Summer II – August orientation
+Summer II – August residency

 Fall I Term – September and October on-campus meetings